harness/developer-hub/docs/platform/secrets/secrets-management/reference-secrets-in-custom-sm.md

 ---
-title: Referencing Secret in Custom Secret Manager
+title: Reference Secret in Custom Secret Manager
-description: Learn about referencing secrets within the Custom Secret Manager
+description: Learn about how to reference secrets within the Custom Secret Manager
 sidebar_position: 11
 ---

-This document provides a detailed explanation of guidelines on referencing secrets within the Custom Secret Manager, including specific examples and constraints.
+This topic provides a detailed explanation of guidelines on how to reference secrets within the Custom Secret Manager, including specific examples and constraints.

 ### Scopes in Harness